day8/re-frame/docs/dominoes-live.md

 In this application, three kinds of event are dispatched:

-  - `:initialize` - once when the program boots up
+  - `:initialize` - dispatch once, when the program boots up
-  - `:time-color-change` - whenever the user changes the colour text field
+  - `:time-color-change` - dispatched whenever the user changes the colour text field
-  - `:timer` - once a second
+  - `:timer` - dispatched once a second via a timer

 Having 3 events means we'll be registering 3 event handlers.